lsst-dm/dmtn-249/index.rst

 2. Call ``Datastore.get`` with both the resolved ``DatasetRef`` and the bundle of records, returning the result to the caller.

-Because this is a write operation consistency in the presence of failures is not a concern, but this still has a major advantage over the current approach for client-server in particular, as it bundles all http server access into a single call, followed by a direct object-store call, reducing latency and again allowing the Datastore to be a regular ``FileDatastore``.
+Because this is a read-only operation, consistency in the presence of failures is not a concern, but this still has a major advantage over the current approach for client-server in particular, as it bundles all http server access into a single call, followed by a direct object-store call, reducing latency and again allowing the Datastore to be a regular ``FileDatastore``.

 ``Butler.unstore``
 """"""""""""""""""